Wednesday, July 15, is a Code Orange Air Quality Action Day for Ozone for Delaware.

 Delivering boxes of venison to a food distribution hub.

-All donated deer are processed into ground venison, free of charge.
+All donated deer will be tested for Chronic Wasting Disease (CWD).
+The deer will be processed into ground venison, free of charge.
 The meat is distributed to participating charitable groups.

 The program only accepts deer harvested and registered in Delaware.